shauryasawai/Web-Scraping/README.md

 # Web-Scraping
-Extracted textual data articles from Blackcoffer web article and performed text analysis to compute variables like:-POSITIVE SCORE ,NEGATIVE SCORE and POLARITY SCORE
+Extracted textual data from Blackcoffer web article and performed text analysis to compute variables like:-POSITIVE SCORE ,NEGATIVE SCORE and POLARITY SCORE